Ends of the Earth (Sending)

 Home Church: This relationship applies to any individual that is a member of FBCA and wants to serve overseas in some capacity.
 In this relationship, the church doe not play a role in supervision or financial support as those needs are often met by other means.
 Nonetheless, we want to remain a critical identity of support through advocacy and prayer.
 These individuals main connection would be through core prayer/advocacy groups here at our church.

 Sending Church: This relationship is attributed to any candidate that completes the commissioning process outlined by the Direct Mission Sending Council and is a member of FBCA.
 This may result in various levels of funding that range from core region, core region development or project funding but in all scenarios, FBCA is considered the sending church.
 This relationship is defined by missiological, strategic and spiritual supervision by the DMSC and advocacy from the larger church body.

 FBCA has a long history of working through denominational partners with a commitment to the Great Commission.
 That practice still exists today and will continue to thrive for the foreseeable future.
-In addition to this heritage, for the past 5 years FBCA has complimented this approach with an intentional drive towards equipping, sending and supervising our own Cross-Cultural Workers (CCW’s).
+In addition to this heritage, a more recent philosophy has complimented this approach with an intentional drive towards equipping, sending and supervising our own Cross-Cultural Workers (CCW’s).
 Here’s a brief summary of “how” FBCA sends it’s own people: